CosmosContracts/juno-tools-docs/docs/02-dashboards/02-airdrop/02-guide.md

 To create an airdrop, you must provide a CSV file with addresses and their respective amounts.

-Basically, a CSV file is a data table where the columns and values are separated with `,` as the delimiter.
-Most of the spreadsheet software such as Excel, LibreOffice Calc, and, Google Spreadsheets lets you export your sheet as a CSV file.
+A CSV file is a data table where the columns and values are separated with `,` as the delimiter.
+Most spreadsheet software such as Excel, LibreOffice Calc, and, Google Spreadsheets lets you export your sheet as a CSV file.

 The first row of a CSV file, called the header, should contain the column names.
 In our case, they will be `address` and `amount`